-On Day 1 of the War Battifoglia was in his office at Ciampino Center with his Deputy Chief Lt Col Claudio Luccioli when they received a classified message stating that the attack was about to begin.
+On Day 1 of Operation Allied Force, Battifoglia was in his office at Ciampino Center with his Deputy Chief Lt Col Claudio Luccioli when they received a classified message stating that the attack was about to begin.
 “We were very interested to know in advance about the beginning of the strikes” Gen Battifoglia told me.
 “Our area of responsibility was the greatest among the Military Control Centers (located in Milan, Brindisi and Padova) as Rome FIR (Flight Information Region), that our radars continuously controlled, represents the 60% of the whole Italian airspace, spreading from Elba Island to the South of Sicily.
 We already had hundreds of aircraft hosted in the airbases we managed (Grosseto, Grazzanise, Pratica di Mare, Trapani, Cagliari-Elmas, Sigonella and Decimomannu) and we were aware that many Italian and foreign missions were shortly taking off from there.
-Our main concern was to let them accomplishing their tasks without overflying towns and to provide deconfliction with civilian and general air traffic”.
+Our main concern was to help them accomplishing their tasks without overflying towns and to provide deconfliction with civilian and general air traffic”.

-“I spent some hours working at Brindisi Radar on the Southern Adriatic coast during the war: it was impossible to let civil aircraft flying through that area as the radar screen was fully studded with tracks of allied aircraft”.
+“I spent some hours working at Brindisi Radar on the Southern Adriatic coast during the war: it was impossible to let civilian aircraft flying through that area as the radar screen was fully studded with tracks of allied aircraft”.
 That was a wise decision.
 However it meant that the obsolete airspace configuration needed a new design. “

-We were about to face big trouble as we did not have only the fighters based in our area but had also all civil traffic shifted from the Adriatic area on our side to keep Brindisi and Padova zones free.
+“We were about to face big trouble as we did not have only the fighters based in our area but had also all civil traffic shifted from the Adriatic area on our side to keep Brindisi and Padova zones free.
 Incidentally, the war broke out while we were moving to the new operative building and this represented a further complication”.
 Airway scheme of the eastern flank was temporary suspended: B-23, G-23, W-95 and W-98 routes were abolished and flights to Africa and Middle East transiting the Italian airspace were only permitted to use A-14 and A-1, two parallel airways crossing Rome ATCC responsibility area from NW to SE with Fiumicino intercontinental hub lying in the middle.
 “We had to boost our capabilities to manage the mixed traffic and successfully achieve our mutated tasks:

 2) to manage daily Italian Air Force training missions that were going ahead following the pre-planned schedule;